If you would like to be on the schedule for Adoration of Fridays please all Nelia.

-To help the least of our brethren based on Matthew 25:40, "Amen, I say to you, whatever you did for one of the these least brothers of mine, you did for me."
+To help the least of our brethren based on Matthew 25:40, “Amen, I say to you, whatever you did for one of the least of these brothers of mine, you did for me.”

 To provide effective and efficient support services to fulfill the vision and mission of CFC.

 The appointment of Extraordinary Minister of the Eucharist and the privilege of distributing Holy Communion is granted for the good of the faithful and for cases of genuine necessity.
 These individuals should be properly instructed and should live an exemplary Christian life.
 They must show great devotion to the Holy Eucharist and be an example of piety and reverence.
 The instruction also cautions, ” Let no one be chosen whose selection may cause scandal among the faithful.
 “In a sense, Extraordinary Eucharistic Ministers ought to have an extraordinary love for the Holy Eucharist and for the Church, the Body of Christ.